-The legislative Guide also discusses the increasing use and importance of other tools for addressing insolvency, specifically restructuring negotiations entered into voluntarily between a debtor and its key creditors, which are not regulated by the insolvency law.
+The legislative Guide also discusses the increasing use and importance of other tools for addressing insolvency, specifically restructuring negotiations entered into voluntarily between a debtor and its key creditors, which are not regulated by the Insolvency Law.

-a comprehensive statement of key objectives and core features for a strong insolvency, debtor- creditor regime, including out-of-court restructuring, and a legislative guide containing flexible approaches to the implementation of such objectives and features, including a discussion of the alternative approaches possible and the perceived benefits and detriments of such approaches.
+creditor regime, including out-of-court restructuring, and a legislative guide containing flexible approaches to the implementation of such objectives and features, including a discussion of the alternative approaches possible and the perceived benefits and detriments of such approaches.